Graphs with unique Grundy dominating sets: Unique Grundy total domination graphs

 \end{corollary}

-\begin{corollary} A graph $G$ is a unique Grundy total domination graph if and only if $\ggrt(G)=n(G)-i(G)$. \end{corollary} \begin{proof} If $G$ is a graph with $\ggrt(G)=n(G)-i(G)$, then the only Grundy total dominating set of $G$ is the set of all non-isolated vertices of $G$.
+\begin{corollary} A connected graph $G$ is a unique Grundy total domination graph if and only if $\ggrt(G)=n(G)$. \end{corollary} \begin{proof} If $G$ is a connected graph with $\ggrt(G)=n(G)$, then the only Grundy total dominating set of $G$ is the set $V(G)$.
 Thus $G$ is a unique Grundy total domination graph.